agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is a repeated instance of the [Endpoints](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/endpoint.proto#L46) message.
+---
 ### control

 _Configuration for the service control plane._

+`control` is an instance of the [Control](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/control.proto#L33) message.
+All Endpoints configurations should include this setting with this exact value.

+The Control proto also includes a repeated [MethodPolicy](https://github.com/googleapis/googleapis/blob/c72f219fedbb57d3f83c10550e135c4824b670eb/google/api/policy.proto#L70) field, which has no known public documentation beyond the comments in the message.

 {{< details "example control field" >}}
 <pre><code>  "control": {